shakebugs/shake-docs/docs/ios/overview.md

 ---

 ## Modules
-> Shake Android SDK has three modules that work together nicely.
+> Shake iOS SDK has three modules that work together nicely.
 Use one, all or any combination of them — whatever suits your needs.

 <div class="modulesList">
     <div>